-- If unable to administer subcutaneous injection or history of poor compliance use intravenous formulation. - Certolizumab pegol first line in pregnancy or pregnancy planning (monotherapy), see section 13 - 3.
-Avoid sarilumab or tocilizumab (IL-6 inhibitor) if history of diverticulitis or intestinal - Baricitinib, filgotinib, tofacitinib and upadacitinib (oral JAK inhibitor) are options when an oral agent is preferred to improve compliance and concordance.
-Filgotinib is the best value JAK inhibitor. - It is preferable where there is no contra-indication or intolerance to use methotrexate alongside the biologic, if this is not possible a licensed monotherapy agent should be used. - 6.
-The second choice agent should be used if there are patient contra-indications or specific clinical factors that make it more preferable than first choice options - 7.
-See best value biologics table in appendix 1 for further information on drug selection. - 8.
+- If unable to administer subcutaneous injection or history of poor compliance use intravenous formulation. - Avoid sarilumab or tocilizumab (IL-6 inhibitor) if history of diverticulitis or intestinal ulceration - 3.
+Baricitinib, filgotinib, tofacitinib and upadacitinib (oral JAK inhibitor) are options when an oral agent is preferred to improve compliance and concordance.
+Filgotinib is the best value JAK inhibitor. - 4.
+It is preferable where there is no contra-indication or intolerance to use methotrexate alongside the biologic, if this is not possible a licensed monotherapy agent should be used. - The second choice agent should be used if there are patient contra-indications or specific clinical factors that make it more preferable than first choice options - 6.
+See best value biologics table in appendix 1 for further information on drug selection. - 7.
 Subcutaneous infliximab is approved in SEL for management of RA patients established on IV therapy for RA should be reviewed for appropriateness to switch formulation.
 For further information please see: South East London Joint Formulary